DomMc97/Citation-Graph-Clustering/README.md

 ## Features

 The features notebook contains the K-means clustering of the feature matrix and an evaluation of the clusterings found.

+## Citations

+The citations notebook contains the analysis of the citation graph including the finding of centralities and the modularity maximised clustering of the graph.

+## Comparisons

+The comparisons notebook finds the similarity of the clusterings using the ARI, the AMI, a Sankey diagram and a contingency table.